andrewchambers/p2pkgs/README.md

 # coolports

-A *simple*, *auditable*, *source based*, package system with an optional *self hostable* package cache to accelerate package builds.
+A *simple*, *auditable*, *source based*, package system with an optional *self hostable* package cache and optional *p2p mirroring*.

+## Key features

+- Everything is build form source except a small set of well defined bootstrap packages.

-Every precompiled binary it depends on can be reproduced exactly via the package tree itself allowing total auditability.
+- Every bootstrap package can be reproduced exactly via the package tree itself allowing total auditability.

+- Every download can be mirrored over p2p networks and self hosted, there is no central server that can prevent packages from compiling.

 ## Getting started